Categorical models for equivariant classifying spaces: Other categorical models for classifying spaces

 \section{Other categorical models for classifying spaces $B(G,\PI_G)$}

 For particular $G$-groups $\PI$, there are alternative categorical models for universal principal $(G,\PI_G)$-bundles that are important in our applications in \cite{GM, Merling}.
+They lead to equivalent, but more intuitive, constructions of categorical models for a number of interesting $G$-spectra, in particular suspension $G$-spectra and the equivariant $K$-theory spectra of rings with actions by $G$.

-The symmetric groups $\SI_n$ with trivial $G$-action are of particular importance in equivariant infinite loop space theory.
+Perhaps surprisingly, the symmetric groups $\SI_n$ with trivial $G$-action are of particular importance in equivariant infinite loop space theory.
 For a ring $R$ with an action of a group $G$ via ring maps, the general linear groups $GL(n,R)$ with $G$-action on all matrix entries are of particular importance.
 We give alternative models for universal principal bundles applicable to these cases.
 We focus on the total spaces here and explain additional structure on the resulting classifying spaces in \cite{GM2}.
 We assume that $G$ is finite, although some of the definitions make sense and are interesting more generally.